DamonReyes/DamonReyes/README.md

 * I love Data Visualization

-> * My most ambitious dream is to become an excellent data scientist and Work with Health from my field. *
+> * My most ambitious dream is to become an excellent data scientist and work with people who want to make a better world. *

 > _In addition to working with data I love art and reading_